Last updated on 10/22/2025

 Once the juveniles (or yearlings) migrate to the ocean, they mature into adults before migrating back to their natal stream, where they spawn and die, completing their lifecycle.

-Spring-run are unique from other runs of salmon in that adults typically arrive in early spring (April), hold all summer in the upper flows while not eating, before spawning in late fall (Sept. – Oct.) and dying.
+Spring-run are unique from other runs of salmon in that adults typically arrive in early spring (April), hold all summer in Reach 1, close to the dam, while not eating, before spawning in late fall (Sept. – Oct.) and dying.

 Spring-run Chinook Salmon Lifecycle